tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/estimatr.md

 {{% /tip %}}

 ### Estimate with iv_robust()
-The `iv_robust` function is used to estimate Instrumental Variable (IV) regressions.
+The `iv_robust` function is used to estimate Instrumental Variable (IV) regressions with heteroscedasticity robust and cluster robust standard errors.

-Suppose IQ is a potential instrument (i.e. it is correlated with education but not with the error term) we can obtain the standard errors in the following way:
+Suppose IQ is a potential instrument (i.e. it is correlated with education but not with the error term) we can obtain the heteroscedasticity robust standard errors as follows:

 {{% codeblock %}}
 ```R